 Wage Theft, Injury, and Retaliation

-Anti-immigrant rhetoric and increased enforcement action by federal authorities have emboldened employers and increased workers’ fears of retaliation.
+Anti-immigrant rhetoric and enforcement action by federal authorities have emboldened employers and increased workers’ fears of retaliation.

 In the face of this mistreatment and fear, workers and their organizations do not have the legal resources needed to comprehensively address these problems.
 None of the immigrant worker centers in the region has an attorney on staff, and government and private attorneys are frequently unable to help.